 Stamford Spousal Abuse Lawyer

-Allegations of family violence in Stamford are taken very seriously by law enforcement officials, so anyone facing accusations should consult a knowledgeable Stamford spousal abuse lawyer as soon as possible.
-An experienced defense attorney can help protect your rights and work towards a resolution of any criminal charges.
+Allegations of family violence are taken very seriously by law enforcement officials, so anyone facing accusations should consult a knowledgeable Stamford spousal abuse lawyer as soon as possible.
+An experienced domestic violence attorney can help protect your rights and work towards a resolution of any criminal charges.

-What Are Defenses to Domestic Violence in Connecticut?
+What Are Defenses to Abuse Against a Spouse?

 Criminal cases in Connecticut can sometimes be straightforward, depending on the facts of the case and a defendant’s criminal record.
 CGS § 46b-38a spousal abuse and domestic violence cases, however, often include many additional factors such as criminal protective orders, civil restraining orders, monitoring by the Office of Family Relations, and investigation by the Department of Children and Families.

-Guidance from an experienced Stamford spousal abuse or domestic violence lawyer can help avoid costly mistakes in your case.
+Guidance from an experienced Stamford lawyer can help avoid costly mistakes in your spousal abuse case.
 A dedicated defense attorney could also prevent someone accused of domestic violence from forfeiting their legal rights during the lengthy investigation process, and from making incriminating statements that could jeopardize their criminal record and even career.

 Under Connecticut law, spousal abuse is considered family or domestic violence.
 Connecticut General Statutes (C.G.S.) §46b-38a defines family violence to include the following types of incidents when they occur between members of the same family or household: